vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ## Install Oh My Posh

-On the other hand, Oh My Posh is a highly customizable prompt framework for PowerShell that allows us to create visually appealing and informative prompts, enhancing our command-line interface with colors, icons and various useful information.

-Oh My Posh enables you to to use the full color set to change the appearance of the commpand prompt by creating your own theme or use one from their extensive library.
+Oh My Posh is a highly customizable prompt framework for PowerShell that allows us to create visually appealing and informative prompts, enhancing our command-line interface with colors, icons and various useful information.
+These preferences are defined in a theme, which you can create your own or use one from their extensive community library.

 Oh My Posh can be installed using **winget**: